radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 intention with this section was more to just demonstrate that it's _possible_ to use ROM and Rails together very easily.

-If you want to see what the code

-Let's look at using our repository now for reading this project back out of the database.
+Let's look at how we can use our repository now for reading this project back out of the database.

 ### Showing a particular project